Eldfin/SLIFOX/README.md

 ##### Returns
 - `None`

-#### Function: `calculate_peak_pairs`
+#### Function: `get_image_peak_pairs`
 ##### Description
-Calculates all the peak_pairs for a whole image stack..
+Finds all the peak_pairs for a whole image stack and sorts them by comparing with neighbour pixels.
+Only supports up to 4 peaks for now.
+For more peaks a similar search for remaining peaks is necessary.

 ##### Parameters

 - `image_stack`: np.ndarray (n, m, p)
-    The image stack containing the measured intensities.
-    n and m are the lengths of the image dimensions, p is the number of measurements per pixel.
+    The image stack containing the measured intensities. n and m are the lengths of the image dimensions, p is the number of measurements per pixel.
 - `image_params`: np.ndarray (n, m, q)
-    The output of fitting the image stack, which stores the parameters of the full fitfunction.
-    q = 3 * max_peaks + 1, is the number of parameters (max 19 for 6 peaks).
+    The output of fitting the image stack, which stores the parameters of the full fitfunction. q = 3 * max_peaks + 1, is the number of parameters (max 19 for 6 peaks).
+    Can also store only mus, when only_mus = True.
 - `image_peaks_mask`: np.ndarray (n, m, max_peaks, p)
     The mask defining which of the p-measurements corresponds to one of the peaks.
     The first two dimensions are the image dimensions.
 - `distribution`: string ("wrapped_cauchy", "von_mises", or "wrapped_laplace")
     The name of the distribution.
 - `only_mus`: bool
     Defines if only the mus (for every pixel) are given in the image_params.
 - `num_processes`: int
     Defines the number of processes to split the task into.
+- `significance_threshold`: float
+    Value between 0 and 1.
+Peak Pairs with peaks that have a (mean) significance lower than this threshold are not considered for possible pairs.
+    See also "direction_significance" function for more info.
+- `significance_weights`: list (2, )
+    The weights for the amplitude and for the goodnes-of-fit, when calculating the significance.
+    See also "direction_significance" function for more info.
+- `angle_threshold`: float
+    Threshold defining when a neighbouring pixel direction is considered as same nerve fiber.
+- `num_attempts`: int
+    Number defining how many times it should be attempted to find a neighbouring pixel within the given "angle_threshold".
+- `search_radius`: int
+    The radius within which to search for the closest pixel with a defined direction.

 ##### Returns
-- `image_peak_pairs`: np.ndarray (n, m, max_peaks // 2, 2)
+- `image_peak_pairs`: np.ndarray (n, m, p, np.ceil(max_peaks / 2), 2)
-    The peak pairs for every pixel, where the fourth dimension contains both peak numbers of
-    a pair (e.g. [1, 3], which means peak 1 and peak 3 is paired), and the third dimension
-    is the number of the peak pair (up to 3 peak-pairs for 6 peaks).
+        The peak pairs for every pixel, where the fifth dimension contains both peak numbers of a pair (e.g. [1, 3], which means peak 1 and peak 3 is paired), and the fourth dimension is the number of the peak pair (dimension has length np.ceil(num_peaks / 2)).
+        The third dimension contains the different possible combinations of peak pairs, which has the length:
+        p = math.factorial(num_peaks) // ((2 ** (num_peaks // 2)) * math.factorial(num_peaks // 2))
+                so n = 3 for num_peaks = 4 and n = 15 for num_peaks = 6.
+                Odd numbers of num_peaks have the same dimension size as num_peaks + 1.
         The first two dimensions are the image dimensions.

 #### Function: `calculate_directions`
 ##### Description
 Calculates the directions from given peak_pairs.

 ##### Parameters
-- `image_peak_pairs`: np.ndarray (n, m, max_peaks, 2)
+- `image_peak_pairs`: np.ndarray (n, m, np.ceil(max_peaks / 2), 2)
     The peak pairs for every pixel, where the fourth dimension contains both peak numbers of
     a pair (e.g. [1, 3], which means peak 1 and peak 3 is paired), and the third dimension
     is the number of the peak pair (up to 3 peak-pairs for 6 peaks).